 – Bone tenderness

-– Increase tendency for breaks in bone
+– Increase in the tendency for breaks in the bones

 – Gait changes

 – Supplements of Vitamin D for 6 plus weeks

 – Increase daily intake